jefftranter/raspberrypi/gpio-board/README.md

 ## ASSEMBLY

 All parts are through hole, not surface mount.
 Note that the GPIO connector mounts on the bottom (non silk-screened) side of the board.
+The LEDs must be oriented correctly.
+Most LEDs have a flat side which should be lined up to match the symbol on the silscreen.
+Make sure all component leads are cut flush to the bottom of the board after soldering so they don't short anything when the board is installed on a Raspberry Pi.

 ## SOFTWARE